New York City Car Accident Lawyers

 New York law requires you to report a traffic accident that results in injury, death, or property damage exceeding $1,000 within ten days of the accident.
 Failure to do so could result in the suspension of your driver’s license.
 Likewise, most auto insurers contractually require motorists to report their accidents as soon as possible, so they can begin investigating the claim.
 Failure to report your collision could result in denial of compensation.
 If you were involved in an accident with an Uber or Lyft driver, or a taxi accident, you would need to report the crash to the appropriate agency.

 New Yorkers Trust Douglas & London

-Our personal injury attorneys have helped injured parties collect over $4 billion in compensation over the past two decades.
-Motor vehicle collisions are one of our most common case types.
+We have helped injured parties collect over $18 billion in compensation over the past two decades, and motor vehicle collisions are among the most common types of cases we handle.
 We seek recovery for medical bills, lost wages, loss of future working capacity, pain and suffering, and diminished quality of life.
-If you have lost a loved one, we seek wrongful death compensation that helps replace the sudden loss of income while also providing money to cover unanticipated funeral and burial costs.
+If you have lost a loved one, we can seek wrongful death compensation to get some measure of justice for the survivors left behind.

-If you or a loved one was injured in a car accident, contact our New York offices online or call us.
-It costs nothing to consult with a personal injury attorney regarding your legal options.
+If you or a loved one was injured in a car accident anywhere in New York City, please contact us online or give us a call and speak to a personal injury attorney about your options today.